 IN EUROPE, the compact 33 rpm single lasted into 1962, and like the rest of this wonderful world of ours, Elvis records were issued as Compact 33 Singles and Doubles there that were not issued domestically.
 The records below are almost entirely from Spain with a couple from France.

 IN JAPAN, the 7-inch, 33 rpm format lasted into the second half of the ’60s.
 Elvis records were issued as Compact 33 Singles and Doubles there that were not issued domestically.
-Japanese record buyers were apparently not even given the opportunity to appreciate the slower speed singles, as I could not find any reference to that country releasing any singles at 33 rpm.… CONTINUE READING
+Japanese record buyers were apparently not even given the opportunity to appreciate the slower speed singles, as I could not find any reference to … CONTINUE READING

 IN SOUTH AMERICA, the Compact 33 single format lasted into 1964.
 Like the rest of this wonderful world of ours, Elvis records were issued as Compact 33 Singles and Doubles there that were not issued domestically.

-As I am clueless about the importance and value of most Elvis records from outside of the US, there is no price guide with these entries.… CONTINUE READING
+As I am clueless about the importance and value of most Elvis records from outside of the US, … CONTINUE READING